beyondwords-io/player/doc/getting-started.md

 ## Getting Started

-The first step is to [sign up](https://dash.beyondwords.io/auth/signup) for a BeyondWords account and generate some content.
+The first step is to [create an account](https://dash.beyondwords.io/auth/signup) for a BeyondWords account and generate some content.

 You can then click on the embed button next to the content to add the script tag